harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-loss.md

 title: Pod network loss
 ---
 Pod network loss is a Kubernetes pod-level chaos fault that:

-- It injects packet loss on the specified container by starting a traffic control (tc) process with netem rules to add egress/ingress loss.
+- Causes packet loss in a specific container by starting a traffic control (tc) process with netem rules to add egress/ingress loss.
-- It can test the application's resilience to lossy/flaky network.
+- Tests the application's resilience to lossy (or flaky) network.

 :::tip Fault execution flow chart
 ![Pod Network Loss](./static/images/network-chaos.png)